mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 production was determined in the first place under this assumption (See ).
 We note that there is no apparent delay before reaching steady-state of the mean mRNA count after the cell divides.
-This is because the mean mRNA count for the two promoters copies state is precisely twice the expected mRNA count for the single promoter state (See [Sec.
+This is because the mean mRNA count for the two promoter copies state is precisely twice the expected mRNA count for the single promoter state (See [Sec.
 5.1](#sec:ch5_sec03)).
 Therefore, once the mean mRNA count is halved after the cell division, it is already at the steady-state value for the single promoter case.
 On the other hand, given that the